riot-ci/RIOT/examples/suit_update/README.md

 This will create a tap interface called `riot0`, owned by the user.
 It will also run an instance of uhcpcd, which starts serving the prefix `2001:db8::/64`.
 Keep the shell open as long as you need the network.
+Make sure to exit the "make term" instance from the next section *before* exiting this, as otherwise the "riot0" device doesn't get cleaned up properly.

 #### Provision the device
 [setup-wired-provision]: #Provision-the-device